Chinthika/order-service-python/docs/runbooks.md

 1. Push to `main` or manually dispatch the workflow.
 2. Monitor the `order-service-ci-cd` workflow in GitHub Actions.
-3. Staging deployment completes automatically after tests and Docker push succeed.
+3. Staging deployment completes automatically after tests and Docker push succeeds.
 4. Validate the smoke test log in the workflow (`kubectl run order-service-smoke`).
 5. Approve the `production` environment in GitHub once staging is healthy.
 6. Confirm production rollout completes (`kubectl rollout status deployment/order-service-prod`).